Holland, MI, USA

 The Global Information Applications team led by Gerald Winkler was tasked with providing easy access to accurate information about the IT landscape, which was scattered throughout countless Microsoft Office files across all regions and entities.

 The existing self-built solutions were rigid and lacked collaborative functionalities.
 Previous attempts to integrate complex and unwieldy tools had failed time after time, so Haworth began looking for lightweight, user-friendly solution.
-That is when Gerald and his team discovered the LeanIX Enterprise Architecture Suite.
+That is when Gerald and his team discovered LeanIX Enterprise Architecture Management (EAM).

 Immediate business value